Skip to Main Content

 How do I register?

-Self-register in Brightspace by clicking Academic Support > Self registration, and selecting Online Community - Research Camp 2023-2024.
-You can enroll anytime.
+• Self-paced modules: Self-register in Brightspace by clicking Academic Support > Self registration, and selecting Research Camp 2024-2025.
+You can enroll anytime on or after April 1, 2024, but please note that the course does not open until May 13, 2024.

 Who is eligible to register?